Inside the brewing fight over the SEC’s ESG enforcement

 The nation’s top securities regulator had been warned.

 Their criticisms ran the gamut.
-The proposal, which would impact 3,500 companies listed on Nasdaq, was unconstitutional, racist, sexist and far outside the bounds of the SEC’s mandate, they groused—a bungled attempt at “faux diversity,” in the view of one writer.
+The proposal, which would impact 3,500 companies listed on the Nasdaq, was unconstitutional, racist, sexist and far outside the bounds of the SEC’s mandate, they groused—a bungled attempt at “faux diversity,” in the view of one writer.

 An SEC spokesperson did not respond to an inquiry about the lawsuits.

-Financial regulators are treading into matters related to environmental, social and governance, or ESG, issues at an unprecedented pace, proposing rules and undertaking other initiatives that could ultimately play a role in addressing the nation’s income inequality crisis.
-The CEO-worker gap has exploded in the last four decades: While CEO compensation has grown 1,322% since 1978, the average U.S. worker’s compensation has risen just 18%, according to the Economic Policy Institute.
+Financial regulators are treading into matters related to environmental, social and governance (ESG), issues at an unprecedented pace, proposing rules and undertaking other initiatives that could ultimately play a role in addressing the nation’s income inequality crisis.
+The CEO–worker gap has exploded in the last four decades: While CEO compensation has grown 1,322% since 1978, the average U.S. worker’s compensation has risen just 18%, according to the Economic Policy Institute.

 As opponents push back, though, the obvious question looms: How far can financial regulators go in pushing policies linked to social agendas and economic justice issues?

 Federal Reserve Governor Lael Brainard said in an October speech that the nation’s biggest banks should begin to account for the costs and physical risks of climate change.
-Wall Street’s self-regulator, the Financial Industry Regulatory Authority, or FINRA, collected dozens of comment letters this year on ways that its rules, operations and administrative processes might be creating unintended barriers to diversity in the brokerage industry.
+Wall Street’s self-regulator, the Financial Industry Regulatory Authority (FINRA), collected dozens of comment letters this year on ways that its rules, operations and administrative processes might be creating unintended barriers to diversity in the brokerage industry.
 And the Commodity Futures Trading Commission has formed an internal unit to better understand the role derivatives play in climate risk.

 Among financial regulators, though, no agency has been as aggressive as the SEC.
-This year, it established a new position of senior policy adviser on climate and ESG; set up an Enforcement Division task force to look for problems with companies’ ESG disclosure; and asked the corporate finance division to see if public companies were complying with the agency’s existing guidance for disclosure of climate change matters.
+This year, it established a new position of senior policy adviser on climate and ESG; set up an Enforcement division task force to look for problems with companies’ ESG disclosure; and asked the corporate finance division to see if public companies were complying with the agency’s existing guidance for disclosure of climate change matters.

-Furthermore, it has set an agenda that includes proposed rulemaking in key ESG areas, including new public company disclosure requirements related to climate risks, board diversity, human capital management and corporate buybacks.
+Furthermore, it has set an agenda that includes proposed rulemaking in key ESG areas, including new public company disclosure requirements related to climate risks, board diversity, human capital management, and corporate buybacks.
 SEC Chair Gary Gensler has said the proposals should be ready by early 2022.

 Some studies suggest strong links between diversity and company performance.
 A 2018 McKinsey study found that companies whose executive teams ranked in the top quartile for ethnic and cultural diversity were 33% more likely to have industry leading profitability.
 S&P Global said in 2019 that companies that had female chief financial officers produced $1.8 trillion in excess profits.